mmmlab/cogsp-lab-code/MentalRotation/MentalRotation-README.md

 Students should read the power point before doing the experiment.

 It is unlikely that the students will be able to do a correlation statistical test.
 Thus, it’s best to run this early before you are asking them to do stats every week.

+Notes:
+seems to work ok.
+The welcoming screen with the example is not displayed correctly.